progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If you run `git push -\-tags`, the `maintainer-pgp-pub` tag will be shared with everyone.
 If anyone wants to verify a tag, they can directly import your PGP key by pulling the blob directly out of the database and importing it into GPG:-->

-Wenn Du `git push --tags` ausführst, wird jetzt der `maintainer-pgp-pub` Tag auf den Server geladen, so daß jeder darauf zugreifen kann.
+Wenn Du `git push --tags` ausführst, wird jetzt der `maintainer-pgp-pub` Tag auf den Server geladen, sodass jeder darauf zugreifen kann.
 Wenn jemand jetzt einen signierten Tag verifizieren will, kann er Deinen öffentlichen PGP Schlüssel direkt aus der Datenbank holen und in seinen Schlüsselbund importieren:

 	$ git show maintainer-pgp-pub | gpg --import